Updated:

 2. Skooli

 Now let’s talk about Skooli, which is often mentioned by parents looking for quick homework help.
-Think of it as the “Uber” of tutoring.
+Think of it as the Uber of tutoring.
 Your child has a question?
 Log in, and you can connect with a tutor almost immediately.

 3. Learner

 Learner takes a different approach.
 Instead of on-demand tutoring, they focus on matching each student with a tutor for ongoing sessions.
-That means your child builds a relationship with one person who can track progress over time.
+That means your child builds a relationship with one person who can track their progress over time.

 Many parents like this structure.
 Tutors create customized lesson plans, and sessions cover everything from elementary math basics to high school statistics and pre-calculus.